sirixdb/sirix-web-frontend/README.md

 test and edit this project in a web based VS code environment.
 ## Project setup
+We currently have the following issue: https://github.com/sirixdb/sirix-web-frontend/issues/18

+For setting up the HTTP-Server, have a look into the documentation for the [REST-API](https://sirix.io/rest-api.html).

 ``` bash
 # install dependencies
 $ npm run install